lyubeka99/hAPI/README.md

 Currently, hAPI is in beta release and only supports an HTTP verb tampering test.
 However, more functionality is coming very soon!
 Stay tuned!

+## Limitiations
+* Currently, the tool only works with an OpenAPI/Swagger schema as input.
+In the next version the tool will also work with a simple list of endpoints (for most modules).
+Coming soon!
+* Not all modules are yet implemented.
+I am working on adding more.
+If you have suggestion, feel free to dm me.

 ## Usage

 Display available options and modules.